Admissions Review

 Once admitted, an international student needs:

-2. I-20 form — issued by your admitting US school after you confirm enrollment and submit financial documentation
+2. I-20 form, issued by your admitting US school after you confirm enrollment and submit financial documentation

-3. Certification of finances — proof you can pay year 1 COA, often a bank statement or sponsor letter
+3. Certification of finances, proof you can pay year 1 COA, often a bank statement or sponsor letter

-The F-1 application is straightforward for Korean students from middle-class families with normal financials, but the financial documentation requirement catches many families off guard.
-Plan to have one year of full COA ($80–95k) demonstrably available in a bank account before the visa interview, regardless of whether the school gave you aid.
+The F-1 application is straightforward for students from middle-class families with normal financials, but the financial documentation requirement catches many families off guard.
+Plan to have one year of full COA ($80-95k) demonstrably available in a bank account before the visa interview, regardless of whether the school gave you aid.

 Strategy implications

-For Korean students, being "international" reshapes the entire application strategy:
+Being "international" reshapes the entire application strategy:

 1. Build a longer list with more matches and safeties.
 Top-heavy reach lists are even riskier than for domestic students because of the lower international admit rate.